sagemath/trac_to_gh/Issue 9209.md

 # Issue 9209: Sage build can go wrong if there is a python install in /usr/local.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9209

 Original creator: drkirkby